 When you think about it, we have all kinds of friends in our lives ... work friends, neighbor friends, family friends, club friends, soccer friends, school friends, gamer friends, and of course mountain bike friends.
 Even within your mountain bike friends there are all sorts of these smaller "friend circles" ... your chum around and ride friends, your hardcore cardio pedal-happy friends, your easy cruise / out of shape friends, your bikepacking friends, your XC friends, your CX friends, your downhill friends, your friends who push your limits on the trail where you go "I jumped off that???" and so many more.

 This is what is called your squad.
-Are more aptly put ... your squads.
+Or more aptly put ... your squads.

 As a mountain biker over the years, like you, I've had many different squads.
 Singlespeed XC squad, mountain bike guide squad, 24-hour race squad, and more.
 When I first moved to Portland I connected with a downhill squad.
 The problem though, I came into town on my lightweight XC singlespeed.
 But I rode with them anyways on shuttled runs.
 It was a lot of fun.